wp-plugins/comprehensive-google-map-plugin/readme.txt

 You know the place in Wordpress where you write new post/page?
 Under the post/page editor look for the short code builder.

 3. I activated the plugin and generated the map using widget/shortcode.
 Instead the map on my blog, I see only black frame with no map, why?<br />
 Most probably there are some Javascript errors that broke my plugin's Javascript.
 This can happen due to bug(s) in other plugin(s) that were loaded before the Google map plugin or bug(s) in my plugin.
 Usually bug in some Javascript file, breaks subsequent Javascript files.
+Also, if jQuery lib is loaded twice by some other plugins, it also messes with Javascrip.

 4. When I activate the plugin, some other plugin's admin menu or plugin itself does not load/work , why?<br />
 Most probably there are some Javascript errors that broke my plugin's Javascript.
 This can happen due to bug(s) in other plugin(s) that were loaded before the Google map plugin or bug(s) in my plugin.
 Usually bug in some Javascript file, breaks subsequent Javascript files.